Our Purpose

 The Board has three standing committees: Audit and Risk, Investments and HR.

-Rotorua Trustees
+Rotorua based

 Man with short curly salt-and-pepper hair, wearing a black Nike zip-up jacket, standing with arms crossed and smiling in front of a mossy tree with blurred suburban background.